 Here’s a link to the PBS Frontline special Being Mortal, based on the book of the same name by the brilliant surgeon/author Atul Gawande.

 The hour-long report shows Dr. Gawande talking with patients and colleagues about difficult end-of-life issues.
 Both doctors and patients have trouble managing their expectations about death and the process of dying.
-After all, doctors want to fix things and patients believe there is always “something more” that can be done.
+After all, doctors want to fix things and patients believe there is always “something … read on

 I had a good laugh last week when I read the following news story: Ibuprofen adds 12 years to life!
 Cheap painkillers can slow ageing and fight disease.